gabbloquet/soft-twitter/reports.md

 Indeed we can see a better throughput and a lower response time (ms in black).
 Further more, we can see that throughput plateau with load.

+# Conclusion

+For our application, that is to say twitter like, according to me SQL better meets our expectations.
+Indeed, in twitter we read a lot and we do not publish much.
+So we need a more performant reading than writing.
+And on this aspect, SQL is better.